bethtelford/helo-redo/README.md

 <b>Live example [here](https://cl.ly/3p0v0k2L2m43).
 Filled out planning sheet [here](https://github.com/DevMountain/simulation-2/blob/master/PLANNING_SHEET.md)</b>

-In the first part you will set up routing and the ability to login or register.
+In the first part you will set up routing and the ability to login/register.

 Functionality of the Authentication View:
 * A user should be able to enter a username and password into the input boxes.